shivansh0005/Namaste-DEV/readme.md

 ->even if settimeout is executed with 0 seconds  timer it will be executed after the callstack s empty from sync tasks

+# Deep dive into v8 js engine

+->when the code is given to v8 engine it passes to few stages before executing->

+A)Parsing->The code is converted to tokens which is then converted into an AST

+B)Now the ast is passed through and ignition interpretor which converts the code to byte code which is then executed.

+C)There are few code which are executed again and again,which is passed to Turbofan compiler which inturn make in more optimized machine code and it is executed after that.

+d)Garbage collection also takes place parallely